Anti-Muslim U.S. Policy Helps ISIS With Its Goal

 The January shooting of Muslim worshippers in a Quebec mosque is among a long string of anti-Muslim hate crimes across the West.
 Between 2001 and 2015, the FBI reported 2,545 anti-Muslim incidents in the United States.
 In 2015, there was a 67% increase, which included nearly the same number of assaults since the year of 9/11.
-T he number of anti-Muslim groups in the USA increased in 2016 from 34 to 101 according to a report by the Southern Poverty Law Center.
+The number of anti-Muslim groups in the USA increased in 2016 from 34 to 101 according to a report by the Southern Poverty Law Center.
 In European countries like the U.K., France and Spain, crimes against Muslims have spiked.
 The lethal hate has reached beyond Muslims themselves, too: The murder of British MP Jo Cox, who was compiling a report on the rise in Islamophobia at the time of her death, was killed by an anti-Muslim extremist who claimed to have been politically motivated.

 Protecting its people is a nation's sovereign right.
 But when the measures taken to secure the country appear discriminatory and senior government officials make statements describing Muslims as a "fifth column", it seems that Islamophobia has become policy instead of safety.
 Meanwhile, nationalist politics have led to a rise in anti-Muslim opinions both in the United States and Europe, according to Pew Research.